MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 Windows PowerShell 5.1 doesn't have the same optimizations for `Out-Null` as PowerShell 7.x, so you should avoid using `Out-Null` in performance sensitive code.

-Introducing a script block and calling it (using dot sourcing or otherwise) then assigning the result to `$null` is a convenient technique for suppressing the output of a large block of script.
+Creating a script block and calling it (using dot sourcing or `Invoke-Command`) then assigning the result to `$null` is a convenient technique for suppressing the output of a large block of script.

 ```powershell